 - Good fit but nose piece is non-adjustable

-The Spinshield’s large lens is fashion-forward but, more importantly, it’s highly effective, with good optical clarity and nothing intruding on your field of vision.
+The Rudy Project Spinshield’s large lens is fashionable but, more importantly, it’s highly effective, with good optical clarity and nothing intruding on your field of vision.

 There are no vents, but the lens sits far enough away from your face that you won’t miss them.

-We found the fit spot-on, but the non-adjustable nose piece means the Spinshield can bounce a little on rough terrain, making these best suited to road riding.
+We found the fit spot-on, but the non-adjustable nose piece means the Spinshield can bounce a little on rough terrain, making these cycling sunglasses best suited to road riding.